 If you own a mountain bike, chances are you’ve heard of the riding in British Columbia.
 It’s legendary for good reason.
 But the fact that there’s a lifetime’s worth of riding in such a small area makes it hard to plan a shorter trip there.
-So what’s the ultimate three-day crash course, the riding that you just can’t miss?
-We’ve “sacrificed” a bunch of our own precious personal time testing and riding BC’s best trails, and here is our recommended itinerary for anyone looking to make the most of a long weekend in the Sea to Sky corridor.
+So what’s the ultimate three-day crash course, the riding you can’t miss?
+We’ve sacrificed a bunch of our own precious personal time testing and riding BC’s best bike trails.
+This is our recommended itinerary for anyone looking to make the most of a long weekend in the Sea to Sky Corridor.

 Whether you’re flying, or driving to BC, the most logical place to start is Vancouver.
 This coastal city is the “sea” part of the “Sea to Sky” equation, and its large airport is easily accessible.
 Just make sure to carry on your bike helmets.